CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-success:`BruinLearn` **Get your scan team safety certified**

-  `BruinLearn <bruinlearn.ucla.edu>`_ is our platform (hosted by Canvas, through UCLA) for certifying users to safely operate scans.
+  `BruinLearn <https://bruinlearn.ucla.edu>`_ is our platform (hosted by Canvas, through UCLA) for certifying users to safely operate scans.
 Every lab member who plans to participate in running scans needs an active safety certification.

     - Make sure the user can log in to `BruinLearn <bruinlearn.ucla.edu>`_ using their UCLA credentials.